-There's no better way to put it in my opinion.
-Because without a website, your business is virtually invisible to those trying to find it online.
+There's no better way to put it in my opinion, especially in the digital age we're in.
+Because without a website, your business is virtually invisible to those trying to find your products and services online.

-If your business does not have a website that is mobile friendly and easy to find by your potential customers, then I recommend you start here immediately.
+If your business does not have a website that is mobile friendly and easy to find by your prospects, then I recommend you start here immediately.

-Oh no, not the blogging thing...
+Oh no, not the "you've got to start a blog" advice again...
 I hear you say.